codelearn-org/android-tutorial-views/twitter-client-tutorial/_iteration_1_plan.html.md

-The first thing an app developer does before he starts building the app is to plan it.
+The first thing an app developer does before he starts building an app is to plan it.
 The first step is to create [mockups](http://en.wikipedia.org/wiki/Mockup#Software_Engineering).
 But since we are replicating an already existing app, we know how it will look.
 So we can bypass the mockup creation step.

 A good way to start is by building the app skeleton (just the user interface).

 * The first time you open a Twitter app, it shows the login screen.
-So we will build the interface for it first.
+So we will build its interface first.
 <br/>
 <%= image_tag "twitter-client/login-screenshot.png", alt: "Login Screenshot", title: "Login Screenshot" %>
 <p class="ac">Login Interface Screenshot</p>